aberardinelli/switchlubeguide/README.md

 Set aside a few hours for lubing all your switches.
 Put on some music or some TV if you need background entertainment.
 The amount of time it will actually take depends on your speed (duh) but also how many switches you're trying to lube.
 Lubing switches for a 40% board will obviously be a lot faster than lubing switches for a TKL or an 1800.

-Here are a few general methods for switch lubing:
+First, here are descriptions of the common methods for switch lubing:
-* Brush lubing.
-Use your thin paintbrush to spread a thin layer of lube evenly across the surface you are lubing.
+* **Brush lubing.** Use your thin paintbrush to spread a thin layer of lube evenly across the surface you are lubing.
 Thin = you should be able to tell it's there when you look at it, but just barely.
 It shouldn't be a completely opaque layer.
     * When brush lubing stems or springs, a gripping tool or a set of tweezers is very handy!
-* Donut dipping.
-For springs.
-With your lube in a tub or on a small surface, holding one end of a spring with your fingers / a gripping tool / tweezers, dip the other end of the spring into the lube until it covers the tightly coiled part at the bottom of the spring.
+* **Donut dipping. (for springs)** With your lube in a tub or on a small surface, holding one end of a spring with your fingers / a gripping tool / tweezers, dip the other end of the spring into the lube until it covers the tightly coiled part at the bottom of the spring.
 Pull it out of the lube.
 If there's a lot, you might need to wipe some off.
 If the lube is covering the hole at the bottom of the spring, blow on it to make sure the hole in the spring is cleared.
 The idea here is that the lubed end goes in the bottom of the switch, and as you press the switch more and more, it will compress down to the lube and then spread evenly over the switch.
-* Bag lubing.
-For springs.
-Put all of your springs in a sealable plastic bag.
+* **Bag lubing (for springs)** Put all of your springs in a sealable plastic bag.
 Put approximately one drop of Krytox 105 or 106 oil in the bag for every 10 switches.
 Seal the bag and shake until the oil is evenly distributed.
-* Tub lubing.
-For either springs or stems.
-Put all your stems/springs in a small tub with a lid.
+* **Tub lubing. (for either springs or stems)** Put all your stems/springs in a small tub with a lid.
 Use your brush or another small instrument to smear some lube on the sides of the tub.
 (This will work with thicker lubes too, not just oils.)
 Put the lid on the tub and shake until the lube is evenly distributed.

 With all of these methods, **BE CAREFUL NOT TO OVERLUBE**.
 You can always add more if you find the switches are still scratchy or pingy or don't feel as smooth as you'd like.
 But it is a huge pain to have to thoroughly clean all the components and then start over from scratch because there's too much lube.